Recorder (musical instrument): Flageolets

 From around 1803, when the London instrument maker William Bainbridge obtained a number of patents for improvements to the English flageolet, instruments were often referred as "improved" or "patent" flageolets with little reference to how they actually differed from their predecessors.
 In this period, the instrument had six finger holes and single thumb hole, and had as many as six keys.
 Tarasov reports that the English flageolets of the late eighteenth century had six finger holes and no thumb hole, and later regained the thumb hole and seventh finger hole (see above, right).
 The English flageolet never reached the level of popularity that the "French" flageolet enjoyed in the nineteenth century, possibly because the latter instrument was louder.
 Both remained popular until the beginning of the twentieth century.

 A significant amount of music was written for the flageolet in the nineteenth century, such as the etudes of Narcisse Bousquet, although much of it was directed at amateurs.

 English flageolets that may qualify as recorders are of two types: those early instruments, called "English flageolets", which were actually recorders, and nineteenth-century instruments with seven finger holes and a thumb hole.
 These instruments are not typically regarded as recorders; however, Tarasov has argued for their inclusion in the family.

 Csakan

+A csakan in the Österreichisches Blasmusikmuseum in Oberwölz, Styria, Austria.